Penrhyn atoll: Food

-The present population of the island rely on the ocean for most of their food as well as locally grown plants such as coconut, pawpaw, breadfruit and puraka (yam).
-Every morning (except on Sundays) men from the island head out in small tin boats to spear or trawl for fish for their families.
-The islanders' diet is supplemented by imported rice and flour shipped in from Rarotonga or Hawai'i.
-The boats are infrequent (usually every 3 months); however, the boat is often late and the people of Tongareva make do with what food they can provide for themselves, as their ancestors have done for centuries.
+The present population of the island relies on the ocean for most of their food as well as locally grown plants such as coconut, pawpaw, breadfruit and puraka (yam).
+Every morning (except on Sundays), men from the island head out in small tin boats to spear or trawl for fish for their families.
+The islanders' diet is supplemented with imported rice and flour shipped in from Rarotonga or Hawai'i.
+The boats are infrequent (usually every 3 months).

 Energy

-Electricity has been supplied by a generator in each village (Omoka 65 KVA, Te Tautua 35 KVA); these had been installed by Australian AID.
-Provision of diesel fuel required two long sea voyages: Auckland to Rarotonga, then onwards to the northern Cooks (ships travelled 7000 km each way).
-To save fuel electricity was always turned off overnight (11 pm to 6 am).
+Electricity has been supplied by a generator in each village (Omoka 65 KVA, Te Tautua 35 KVA); these have been installed by Australian Aid.
+Provision of diesel fuel required two long sea voyages: Auckland to Rarotonga, then onwards to the northern Cooks Islands (ships travelled 7,000 km each way).
+To save fuel, electricity was always turned off overnight (11 pm to 6 am).
 The New Zealand Government (Ministry of Foreign Affairs and Trade) decided to assist the Cook Islands Government by funding solar power arrays in all the northern atolls.
-The AID programme Uira Natura ko Tokerau was for NZ$20 million.
-The build was by PowerSmart Solar of New Zealand Construction began 23 February 2015 and each village was solar powered by the end of May 2015.
-Some minor work is ongoing, but by the end of June 2015 all northern atolls will be fully on renewable energy.
-This greatly reduces the islands' carbon footprint.
+The Aid programme Uira Natura ko Tokerau was for NZ$20 million.
+The build was by PowerSmart Solar of New Zealand.
+Construction began on 23 February 2015, each village was solar powered by the end of May 2015.
+Some work is possibly still ongoing for all northern atolls to be on renewable energy.

-The Omoka solar farm and Te Tautua solar farm now provide 126 kW and 42 kW respectively.
+The Omoka solar farm and Te Tautua solar farm now provide 126 kW and 42 kW, respectively.